eobermuhlner/big-math/docs/releases/next_release.md

 The `atan2(y, x)` function calculates the arc tangens (inverted tangens) of y / x in the range -π to π.

-This is useful to calculate the angle theta from the conversion of rectangular coordinates (x, y) to polar coordinates (r, θ).
+This is useful to calculate the angle θ from the conversion of rectangular coordinates (x, y) to polar coordinates (r, θ).